woa-msmnile/msmnilePkg/README.md

 - Tips:
   - use `-s all` to build all devices.
-  - use `-d all -s <target-silicon>` to build all devices in one silicon.
+  - use `-d all -s <target-silicon>` to build all devices in same platform.

 - You will find Build/xxxxPkg/\<target-device\>.img after successfully building.

 ## Target list

 ### *SDM845*
+> Comming soon...

 | Device             | Target name            | DSDT Support    | Maintainers                                        |
 |--------------------|------------------------|-----------------|----------------------------------------------------|